giraffe0x/Rareskills-Solidity/contracts/Week2/MarkdownFile01.md

 Ans: `transferFrom` and `safeTransferFrom` cost more gas as the contract has to loop across all tokenId until it reaches the NFT with an explicit owner address

 -Why shouldn’t ERC721A enumerable’s implementation be used on-chain?
+Enumeration functions are very gas intense.
+Unless the dapp really needs this functionality on chain, it is likely better to enumerate offchain instead.